Wedding of Princess Alexandra and Angus Ogilvy: Clothing

 The bride wore a wedding dress of Valenciennes lace, with matching veil and train, designed by John Cavanagh.
 The lace had to be made in France, with special customs arrangements being made so that the press was not notified of its arrival in Britain.
 The wedding dress included a piece of lace from the bride's late grandmother, Princess Nicholas of Greece and Denmark, and the veil worn by Lady Patricia Ramsey at her own wedding in 1919.
 She wore the diamond fringe tiara given to her mother by the City of London as a wedding gift in 1934.
 The bridegroom wore morning dress.
+The train of her wedding dress was twenty feet long.

 The Queen wore an eau-de-nil dress with a matching three-quarter sleeves chiffon overcoat by Norman Hartnell and a hat by Simone Mirman.
 In 2016, The Queen's ensemble was on display during the exhibition "Fashioning a Reign" to celebrate her 90th birthday.